Sign In

 Get to know Elisabeth and Parents' Coverage

-[00:00:40] BB: Welcome, everyone.
+[00:00:39] BB: Welcome, everyone.
 This is Coffee with a Journalist.
-I'm Beck Bamberger.
-We do this little fun show because we all publicists are trying to know how to better work with our media and journalist friends.
+I'm Beck Bamberger, and we do this little fun show because we all publicists are trying to know how to better work with our media and journalist friends.
 Maybe sometimes not friends, let's call them colleagues.
 But how we can make our working relationship better is what we want to do.
+And with us today, coming all the way from Jersey, is Elisabeth Sherman.
+She is the associate editor at Parents.com.

-With us today, coming all the way from Jersey, is Elisabeth Sherman.
-She is the Associate Editor at Parents.com.
-I bet you have a lot of parental knowledge to infuse in us, Elisabeth.
-So excited to have you here.
+[00:01:08] BB: I bet you have a lot of parental knowledge to infuse in us.
+Elisabeth, so excited to have you here.
 Hi.

 [00:01:16] ES: Thank you.
 Hi.
 Thank you so much for having me.